seamapi/docs/docs/api-clients/thermostats/update-a-thermostat.md

 Updates a [thermostat](../../thermostats/) by setting the values of the parameters passed.
 Any parameters not provides are left unchanged.

+The primary attribute you can modify is the [default climate setting](../../products/thermostats/#default-climate-setting).
+The default climate setting determines the configuration of the thermostat.
+This differs from the [current climate setting](../../products/thermostats/#current-climate-setting) of the thermostat, which represent the active programming on the device.

 {% swagger src="https://connect.getseam.com/openapi.json" path="/thermostats/update" method="post" %}
 [https://connect.getseam.com/openapi.json](https://connect.getseam.com/openapi.json)
 {% endswagger %}